Tragio/action-electron-builder/README.md

 # Electron Builder Action
-## This action makes use of Node18 and PNPM.
-Fork and use it yourself.
+### This action makes use of PNPM.
+Feel free to fork it and use it.